valterb/spritesheet-utility/README.md

 Create spritesheet and view its animations.
 Flip and resize images.
 Built with "Lazarus" ( https://www.lazarus-ide.org/ ) and "Castle Game Engine" ( https://castle-engine.io/ ).
 Tested on Windows 10 64bit, Lazarus Ver.
 1.8.4, FPC Ver.
 3.0.4.

-With this application you can create spritesheets for <strong>Castle Game Engine</strong> (or other programs that use this format).<br />
+With this application you can create spritesheets for <strong>Castle Game Engine</strong> (or other programs that use this format) directly from Lazarus without using the command line.<br />
 Castle Game Engine is required to compile because some of its features are used.<br />
 To create spritesheets combine_image_into_sprite_sheet (attached to this repository) is used.
 You can find the code in the CGE examples folder (as command line).<br />
 <br />